 Seasonal Need for Watering

 Based on historical records of rainfall, established lawns in New Jersey usually need watering to maintain vigorous growth during the months of June, July, and August.
 In occasional years, watering during the months of May and September may be useful for an established lawn.
-Watering in May and September should only be done infrequently to compensate for minor drought (for example, watering thoroughly once or twice per month).
+Watering in May and September should only be done infrequently to compensate for minor drought.
 Sound cultural practices, often referred to as best management practices, are needed if a lawn is to have good drought resistance or survive dormancy.
-Mowing, fertilization, and cultivation (aeration) are important cultural practices, in addition to irrigation, that affect the health of a lawn and its ability to survive drought.
+Mowing, fertilization, and aeration are important cultural practices, in addition to irrigation, that affect the health of a lawn and its ability to survive drought.